RELIGIOUS DISCRIMINATION IN THE WORKPLACE

 Certain hats, headdresses, or other attire that are worn due to your religious beliefs may not be prohibited.
 The same is true of hairstyles and facial hair.
 Additionally, it cannot be mandatory for you to be forced to wear clothing that is against your religious beliefs.

-You have the right to receive accommodations that will allow you to be true to your religion without having to sacrifice your livelihood or be harassed.
+You have the right to receive reasonable accommodations that will allow you to be true to your religion without having to sacrifice your livelihood or be harassed.

-If you feel you have been discriminated against due to your religion call the Wenzel Fenton Cabassa, P.A. office, or schedule your free consultation now.
+Call the Wenzel Fenton Cabassa, P.A. office, or schedule your free consultation now.